 8 Valentine’s Day Classroom Door Decoration Ideas

 The grocery store shelves are already stocked with Valentines and heart shaped treats, while the rest of us are still recovering from Christmas break.
-However, January tends to move at the pace of a freight train, so now is the time to begin preparing for Valentine’s Day– specifically your classroom door decoration ideas.
+However, January tends to move at the pace of a freight train, so now is the time to begin preparing for love-themed projects and your Valentine’s Day door decoration ideas for your classroom.

 Taking down the cute snowflakes, snowmen, elves, and gingerbread houses is always a bit depressing.
 But what could be more fun than hearts and candy strewn about your classroom?
 With so many creative teachers posting their photos on Pinterest, we had no trouble at all coming up with great ideas for your classroom decor.
 If your school has a door decorating contest, you may decide to go all out this year!

 Pink and red paper chains and lots of tape (or putty) create this look.
 Simply make equal parts red and pink paper chains, like you would make if you were counting down until the 100th day of school.
 Fasten them to the door any way you can (tape, putty, or taping to a piece of butcher paper covering your door).
 The hardest part is going to be finding the large ribbon.
 If you can’t find this item, then simply add, “Happy Valentine’s Day” to the top of the door.
 The heart alone would look really festive.